vega-studio/deltav/docs/Layers/Layers2D/textAreaLayer.md

 * ALWAYS: The size of the image will be tied to world space
 * BOUND_MAX: The image will scale to it's font size then stop growing
 * NEVER: The image will alwyas retain it's font size on screen

 # TextAreaInstance

+TextAreaInstance extends [LabelInstance]

 ## Constructor(options: ITextAreaInstanceOptions)

 **options: ITextAreaInstanceOptions**

-Extends from [ILabelInstanceOptions]
+ITextAreaInstanceOptions extends [ITextAreaInstanceOptions]

 * alignments: TextAlignment

   (optional) Sets the alignment of TextArea

   TextAlignment has three options: LEFT, RIGHT, CENTERED

 * borderWidth: number